Christian Yelich Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have the 10th-ranked team ERA among all league pitching staffs (3.98).
+- The Phillies have a 4.01 team ERA that ranks 11th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.